The History of CoffeeThe History of Coffee

 Despite these fierce challenges, coffee continued to grow in popularity.

-Seeds of Empire: Global Trade and Colonialism
+Seeds of Empire: Coffee Global Trade and Colonialism

 As coffee consumption increased in Europe and America, so did the need for more production.